MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-consistency/index.md

 An Azure landing zone is an environment that follows key design principles across eight design areas.
 These design principles accommodate all application portfolios and enable application migration, modernization, and innovation at scale.
 For more information about Azure landing zones, see [What is an Azure landing zone?](/azure/cloud-adoption-framework/ready/landing-zone/).

 IT and development teams can use Azure landing zones to rapidly deploy new workloads and networking assets that comply with changing organizational policy requirements.
-Platform teams can use [infrastructure as code (IaC) templates](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code) to deploy and manage the Azure landing zone, which includes [policy as code](/azure/governance/policy/concepts/policy-as-code) practices.
-Incorporate these practices into your CI/CD pipelines to ensure new governance standards are applied as templates and definitions get updated.
+Platform teams can use [infrastructure as code (IaC) templates](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code), including [policy as code](/azure/governance/policy/concepts/policy-as-code) practices, to deploy and manage the Azure landing zone.
+Incorporate these practices into your CI/CD pipelines to ensure that you apply new governance standards as you update templates and definitions.

 ## Next step